To reduce the fire and safety risks and to ensure compliance with applicable state and/or federal fire safety regulations.

 This policy applies in all Urbana-Champaign campus facilities, properties, and areas.

-The Facilities & Services Planning Division, Campus Code Compliance and Fire Safety (CCC&FS), 333-9711, acts as the Fire Marshal representative for the campus and is the 'Authority Having Jurisdiction' regarding all aspects of the NFPA 101, Life Safety Code compliance for new and existing buildings, and renovations on the campus.
+The Facilities & Services Planning Division, Campus Code Compliance and Fire Safety (CCC&FS), (217) 333-9751, acts as the Fire Marshal representative for the Campus and is the 'Authority having jurisdiction' regarding all aspects of the NFPA 101, Life Safety Code® compliance for new and existing buildings and renovations on the campus.

 CCC&FS, in conformance with the Life Safety Code, shall determine the allowable occupancy/occupant load for existing buildings and areas within those buildings.
-The Life Safety Code defines occupant load as the total number of persons that might occupy a building or structure at any one time.
 CCC&FS will be assisted by consultation with and reviews conducted by the Office of Facility Management and Scheduling.

-Fire protection systems (Fire alarms and detection systems, fire sprinkler systems and other fire suppression systems, fire pumps and standpipes) in general campus and auxiliary facilities shall be inspected and tested in accordance with the appropriate National Fire Protection Association standards.
-CCC&FS, in cooperation with other Facilities & Services Divisions, performs campus fire protection system inspection and testing.
+Fire protection systems in general campus and auxiliary facilities shall be inspected and tested in accordance with the appropriate National Fire Protection Association standards.
+CCC&FS, in cooperation with other Facilities & Services Divisions, performs campus fire protection system inspections and testing.
 Campus facilities may choose to use other agencies to perform inspection and testing of fire protection systems in their facilities.
 However, such inspection and testing shall be conducted in accordance with CCC&FS performance specifications and the appropriate National Fire Protection Association standards.
 Documentation of inspection and testing in accordance with such standards shall be submitted to CCC&FS.